cnobile2012/dcolumn/docs/source/overview.rst

 Django Support
 --------------
-At the time of this writing DColumn supports Django 2.x and probably back to 1.8.0.
+At the time of this writing DColumn supports Django 3.x and probably back to 2.0.
 The biggest issue with supporting older versions of Django is with the new way urlpatterns is used.
+However, **Django DColumns** presupposes that you are building an application from scratch, so you should use the latest versions of Django and Python also.

 Python Support
 --------------
-Python 2.7, 3.4, 3.5 and 3.6 are supported.
+Python 3.5 and 3.6 are supported.

 What is Django DColumn?
 -----------------------